 Accruals for the estimated REC and RA market values of PCIA eligible resources are recorded monthly to PABA and ERRA by SDG&E's Settlements & Systems group as part of the monthly accounting close process.
-Pursuant to D.19-10-001, these amounts will behave been adjusted whento reflect the updated 2022 benchmarks that have been received from Energy Division on October 3rdlater this year.
-Thise October Update filing of my testimony will includes a true-up of the REC and RA market values recorded during January-August 2022, to reflect the updated benchmarks.
-This true-up will be is also included in the October Update of the forecasted PABA year-end balance in my testimony.
+Pursuant to D.19-10-001, these amounts will be adjusted when the updated 2022 benchmarks are received from Energy Division later this year.
+The October Update filing of my testimony will include a true-up of the REC and RA market values recorded during January-August 2022, to reflect the updated benchmarks.
+This true-up will be included in the October Update of the forecasted PABA year-end balance in my testimony.